2025 Grand National: Equine fatalities

 The collapse of Celebre d'Allen on the run-in prompted a stewards' enquiry.
 His jockey Micheal Nolan received a 10-day suspension for having failed to pull up before the final fence when the horse was showing signs of tiring.
 Although Celebre d'Allen initially appeared to be making a recovery, he died three days after the race.
 The horse was the second fatality at the Grand National festival; the Mullins-trained Willy De Houelle sustained a fatal injury when falling in the Anniversary 4-Y-O Juvenile Hurdle on the first day of the meeting.
 Following the death of Celebre d'Allen, the BHA issued a statement which emphasised the veterinary checks and care given to Grand National runners and the steps taken to improve the safety of the race.

 Animal rights groups responded with statements criticising the BHA and horse racing: Animal Aid blamed the BHA for allowing a thirteen-year-old horse to enter the Grand National; Animal Rising said that horse racing more generally was to blame.
 Animal welfare groups were more cautious: World Horse Welfare said they hoped lessons would be learned and the RSPCA said that they would await the results of the BHA investigation.

 Post-mortem results showed that Celebre d'Allen died of pleuropneumonia, a bacterial lung infection, which developed into sepsis.
-Blood tests taken after the race had shown no sign of the infection or a compromised immune system, although these were revealed from blood tests taken on the Monday.
+Blood tests taken on Monday 7 April revealed an infection and a severely compromised immune system, although these indications had not been present in blood tests taken immediately after the race.
+These results led vets to conclude that Celebre d'Allen's collapse at the end of the race was not directly responsible for his death, although it could not be ruled out as a contributory factor.
 The BHA said: "The findings of the post-mortem state that the exercise-associated episode experienced by the horse after the race had concluded by the time of death".